garymcintire/mpi_util/README.md

     That method can require more knowledge of the actual algo whereas accumlating batches to rank0 works for almost all batch RL algorithms

-    Add th mpi_util.py to your project and make a few edits.
+    Add thr mpi_util.py to your project and make a few edits to the original source code.
     The example here is the very good Pat Coady algorithm at ...

  <a href="https://github.com/pat-coady/trpo"> https://github.com/pat-coady/trpo</a>